Silver Spirit Cruise Review (Updated 2018)

-What’s important to note is that their criticisms may not be relevant to your experience on Silver Spirit.
-I’ve cruised the entire fleet, and I find something to appreciate in each vessel.
-At times, the smaller sizes of Silver Wind and Silver Cloud appeal to me.
+I’ve cruised the entire Silversea fleet, and I find something to appreciate in each vessel.
+At times, the smaller sizes of Silver Wind and Silver Shadow appeal to me.
 At other times, I appreciate the larger size — and the broader range of choices — that Silver Spirit offers.
-In order to help you decide what’s best for you, let’s look at what is different about the new Silver Spirit when compared to the rest of the fleet.
+In order to help you decide what’s best for you, let’s look at what is different about Silver Spirit when compared to the rest of the fleet.

 How Silver Spirit Differs From The Rest Of The Silversea Fleet

 1. Passenger capacity.
-Silversea’s four other non-expedition vessels — Silver Wind, Silver Cloud, Silver Shadow and Silver Whisper — range from guest capacities of 296 guests to 382 guests.
-With a capacity for 540 guests, Silver Spirit, by contrast, is the largest ship in Silversea’s fleet — yet retains the generous passenger-space and passenger-crew ratios that have become Silversea hallmarks.
+Silversea’s other non-expedition vessels — Silver Wind, Silver Shadow, and Silver Whisper — range from guest capacities of 296 guests to 382 guests.
+With a capacity for 540 guests, Silver Spirit, by contrast, is the second-largest ship in Silversea’s fleet, coming in slightly smaller than the new 596-guest Silver Muse launched in 2017 — yet retains the generous passenger-space and passenger-crew ratios that have become Silversea hallmarks.
 Nonetheless, some Venetians disliked the larger size, preferring instead the line’s smaller vessels.

 2. Larger ship.
-About 25 percent larger than the largest of her fleetmates, Silver Spirit, as mentioned, is too large for some.
+About 25 percent larger than the majority of her fleetmates, Silver Spirit, as mentioned, might be too large for some.
 The larger size, however, allows Silver Spirit to pack in several new onboard options — including restaurants not on the other ships.
-If you want choice, choose Silver Spirit over the line’s other vessels.
+If you want choice, choose Silver Spirit over the line’s smaller vessels.

 One of those choices not available on the other Silversea vessels is the midships bar, a popular meeting spot located right next to the ship’s reception area.
 Open throughout the day, it serves specialty Italian coffees, tapas and cocktails.